Why You Shouldn't Be Friends With Your Tenant

 Creates a Triangle of Miscommunication

-When multiple parties are involved, the tenant might not know who to report to.
-The may even tell the owner one thing and the property management company something else.
-Even if they only report to the owner, the owner could relay incorrect information to the property manager.
+When multiple parties are involved, the tenant won’t know who they’re supposed to report to.
+They might tell you one thing and the property management company something else.
+Even if they only report to you, you could relay incorrect information to the property manager.

 You Hired a Buffer

 The reason you hired a property manager is because you didn’t want to manage the property yourself.
-Along with handling maintenance and leasing the home comes tenant relations.
 The property manager is there to communicate with tenants on behalf of you.
+It’s one of the biggest perks of having a manager!

 If You're Managing the Property Yourself...